vorteapp/.github/profile/README.md

 ---

 ## Join the community
-We’re building this openly and collaboratively.
+We’re building this openly for YOU.

 👉 **Join the Vorte developer community on Discord:**
 https://discord.com/channels/1383043995697025044/1383050594192723978